 Users appreciate the beautiful ambient lighting, simple assembly, and excellent price point.

-Occasionally, some felt that this lamp was less long lasting than some of the other living room floor lamps out there.
+Some users feel that this lamp is less durable than the other living room floor lamps on our shortlist.

 We like that is includes both a main floor light and a side reading light, so it is versatile enough for any use.
 This lamp also stands out for its longevity; users that have had the lamp over a year report still being satisfied with its functionality.